CITY OF BEDFORD GENERAL ELECTION

-- October 5, 2020 - Last Day to Register to Vote in this Election
+- April 1, 2021 - Last Day to Register to Vote for this Election

-- October 16, 2020 - Last Day to Receive Application from Voter in Person for a Ballot to be Voted by Mail
+- April 16, 2021 - Last Day to Receive Application in Person for a Ballot to be Voted By Mail

 City of Bedford Charter, Sec.
 2.03. - Qualifications.